COMMON NAMES: POST OAK, IRON OAK, CROSS OAK

 BARK: Gray brown, fairly thick and heavy textured even when young and developing into a medium to dark color with age.

-FOLIAGE: Leaves are simple, alternate and deciduous.
-Yellow, unspectacular fall color.
+FOLIAGE: Leaves are simple, alternate and deciduous wiwth yellow, unspectacular fall color.
 Leaves are 4 to 7 inches long, 3 to 5 inches wide with rounded lobes.
 Side lobes of the leaves are almost perpendicular to the midvein creating a cross-like effect.

 CULTURE: Slow growing native oak that hates human activities.
-Very difficult to transplant.
+Difficult to transplant.
 Fairly difficult to grow from seed and is hard to work around without damaging.
 Post oak needs extremely well-drained soil and neutral to acid soil conditioning.
-It does not like much fertilizer and needs adequate soil moisture.
+It does not like much fertilizer but needs adequate soil moisture.
 It is fairly drought tolerant but has been damaged in some of the extreme drought years.
-Compaction, construction, application of herbicides and synthetic fertilizers have killed many thousands of post oaks and other native oaks in Texas.
+Compaction, construction, application of herbicides and synthetic fertilizers have killed many thousands of post oaks and other native oaks.

 PROBLEMS: Wet feet, human impact and secondary attack by insect pest and diseases.
 The cure is leaving the trees in their native state as much as possible and applying the Sick Tree Treatment to those trees in stress.